 Talk to your doctor about your risk factors and the pros and cons of hormone replacement therapy.
 Combination hormone replacement therapy has been linked with an increased risk for breast cancer, although estrogen therapy alone has not.
-If you still have a uterus, you can’t take estrogen without progesterone because estrogen taken alone stimulates growth of the lining of your uterus.
+If you still have a uterus, you can’t take estrogen without progesterone because estrogen taken alone stimulates the growth of the lining of your uterus.

-Other less proven ways to lower your risk include avoiding exposure to pesticides and BPA in plastic products, limiting exposure to radiation (x-rays, CTs etc.)
+Other less proven ways to lower your risk include avoiding exposure to pesticides and BPA in plastic products, limiting exposure to radiation (x-rays, CTs, etc.)

 The Bottom Line?